canonical/core/README.md

 ## Building

-To build the gadget snap locally please use `snapcraft`.
+To build the gadget snap locally please use `sudo snapcraft`.

 This snapcraft yaml allows you to create an Ubuntu Core os snap package To build your own against i.e. an additional PPA that provides changed